Skip to content

 • -b, --branch <BRANCH> — Fetch only some of the branches

 By default, the specified name matches exactly.
-Use glob: prefix to expand * as a glob.
-The other wildcard characters aren't supported.
+Use glob: prefix to expand * as a glob, e.g. --branch 'glob:push-*'.
+Other wildcard characters such as ? are not supported.

 Default value: glob:*